-1. Incident Name Charles County 2.
-Operational Period COVID-19 Date From: Time From: 5/19/20 8:00 Date To: Time To: 5/21/20 8:00 3.
-Safety Message/Expanded Safety Message, Safety Plan, Site Safety Plan: "Hand Washing Helps Prevent the Spread...Wash Your Hands Often for at Least 20 Seconds."
-1. Total identified PUI's transported as of 5/19: 733 Total # of patients testing positive : 122 2.
+1. Incident Name Charles County COVID-19 2.
+Operational Period Date From: 5/21/20 Time From: 8:00 Date To: 5/23/20 Time To: 8:00 3.
+Safety Message/Expanded Safety Message, Safety Plan, Site Safety Plan: "N95 Collection Bins are not trash cans!
+Keep them clean like you life depends on it.
+It may come to that one day."
+1. Total identified PUI's transported as of 5/21: 747 Total # of patients testing positive : 124 2.
 PPE stockpiles remain stable with an estimated supply range of 10+ days based on current call volumes.
 3. EMSOP Special Order 2020-01 Version 4.1 has been updated to include new travel guidance from MIEMSS as well as out of County decon best practices.
 4. As this is a rapidly changing landscape, leaders should review any changes with their personnel each morning.
-5. Speical Order 2020-04 Version 1.1 was released on 05-05-2020.
+5. Special Order 2020-04 Version 1.1 was released on 05-05-2020.
 New guidelines for personnel at the beginning of their shift, end of their shift and at the station.
 6. Personnel who report having a fever, sore throat, cough or other respiratory related symptoms should stay at home and self-isolate until they are symptom free for a period of 72 hours.
 7. The County's Peer Support Team has been activated and will make weekly wellness checks with our County's first responders.
 8. Please remember that PPE caches are for EVERYONE.
 We are all in this TOGETHER so there is NO career and volunteer PPE caches.
 9. Special Order 2020-03 V2.1 was updated on 05-06-20.
 New guidelines added on employee return to work procedures.
-10. Collection and limited re-use of PPE is starting this week as a Contingency Plan.
-Procedures are outlined in Special Order 2020-05 V1.1.
-The primary plan of single use PPE is still in Place.
+10. Collection bins for PPE are NOT TRASH BINS!
+Please do not dump trash in, next to, or on the collection bins.
+Trash includes rubbish, gloves, suits, gowns, towels, and linens.
+If it is not an N95 or eye protection it is trash to this system.
 Site Safety Plan(s) Located At: <input type="checkbox"/> Yes <input checked="" type="checkbox"/> No 5.
-Prepared by: Name: John Filer Title: Safety Officer Signature: ICS 208 IAP Page 7 Date/Time: May 19, 2020 @ 15:00
+Prepared by: Name: John Filer Title: Safety Officer Signature: ICS 208 IAP Page 7 Date/Time: May 21, 2020 @ 15:00